-If you’re interested in obtaining a green card in order to live, work, and stay in the United States for more than just a temporary time period, then you probably know that the rules and procedures can get complicated.
-The basic laws are full of exceptions and inconsistencies, the forms and documents required can be overwhelming, government delays or mixups are inevitable, and mistakes by the applicant can have disastrous consequences.
+If you are interested in obtaining a green card in order to live, work, and stay in the United States for more than just a temporary time period, then you probably know that the rules and procedures are complicated.
+U.S. immigration law is full of exceptions and inconsistencies.
+The forms and documents required can be overwhelming, government delays or mix-ups are inevitable, and mistakes by the applicant can have disastrous consequences.

 As with any legal representation, there are fees to pay.
 But when you consider the time and headaches saved, it can be well worth it.